ejtaal/mr/README.rst

 MAW: al-Mawrid 7th ed. by Rowhi Baalbaki
 ----------------------------------------
 This is a modern and compact Arabic English dictionary.
-It is arranged according to words instead of roots and is a great resource for both beginners as well as advanced learners of Modern Arabic.
+It is arranged according to words instead of roots and is a great resource for both beginners and advanced learners of Modern Arabic.

 Urdu
 ****